cobbland/cobb.land/pages/sabacc/playing-sabacc-on-roll20.md

 - Name the deck "Sabacc Deck" or "Corellian Spike Deck" or something like that
 - Select "Draw most recent/top card" next to "Discard Pile"
 - Click the "+Add Card" button, drag the first card from your file system into the image area (either from the attached digital sabacc set or from a set of your own creation), name the card (or leave the name as "New Card" because it doesn't really matter), click "Save Changes"
-- Repeat for the rest of the cards in the deck -- twice for the sylop card
+- Repeat for the rest of the cards in the deck—twice for the sylop card
 - Scroll down to the "Card Back" section and drag the card back image from your file system into the image area
 - Click "Save Changes"
 - Click "Show" next to the deck name to add the deck to the virtual tabletop